sercankulcu/sercankulcu.github.io/_thoughts/john-left-his-beloved-work-so-why-did-he-do-that.md

 date: 2015-10-06
 description: "John's decision to leave work he valued raises a harder question about how a career fits the rest of a life."
 tags:
    - work
-  - priorities
+   - decision-making
    - reflection
 ---

 John did not leave because he hated his job.
 That is what makes his decision difficult to explain through the usual story of career progress.